1. Get access

 4. Click Quick to create an API client that's associated with the current account.

-5. Click Show additional details and have a look at the APIs table.
+5. Click Show additional details, and find the APIs table.
 The credential values you create with this API client can be used to access the APIs for all of the Akamai CDN products and services listed in this table.
-You'll need access to these APIs for this onboarding:
+You'll need access to these APIs to complete the steps in this tutorial:

 • Identity Management (IDM): User Administration.
 You can use this API to create and manage groups, roles, and users.
 The Access level needs to be ADMIN.